PathwayAnalysisPlatform/ProteoformNetworks/src/README.md

 py -m pip install -r requirements.txt
 ```

-#### 0.1 Obtain all reference data:
+## Gather reference data:

 - Accessioned entities
 - Pathways
 - Gene - disease associations

-#### 0.2 Reference data overview:

-- Genes
-- Proteins
+## 0. Data overview:

-- Proteoforms
+- Number of Genes, Protein and Proteoforms in Reactome.
 - Show distribution current knowledge of diversity for each gene (Fig)
 - Table with top genes with most proteoforms (Fig)
 - Small molecules
 - Reactions
 - Pathways
 - Count how often proteoforms are identical, intermediate and distinct
+- Check for protein products of a single gene, what is the distribution of jaccard index of the reactions in which they participate
+- Check for proteoform products of a single gene, the distribution of jaccard index values of the reactions in which they participate
+- Examples:
+  1. Gene with multiple proteoforms

-### 1. Network construction:
+## 1. Network construction:

-1.1 Interactomes
-1.2 Pathways into gene, protein and proteoform interaction networks
-1.3 Disease networks with gene, protein and proteoform nodes
+- Networks by biological process, i.e. per pathway (**Functional**)
+- Networks with all known interactions (**Interactome**)
+- Networks for a trait of disease (**Module**)

-- Construct them using a boundary to include only the induced graph from directly related gene products.
+Construct them using a boundary to include only the induced graph from directly related gene products.
-- Alternatively, construct networks including the first-order neighborhood.
+Alternatively, construct networks including the first-order neighborhood.
 Meaning, the induced graph of the closed neighborhood of the directly related nodes.

-### 2. Characterization of single network topology:
+## 2. Single network characterization

+#### Metrics

 - 2.1 Size: Number of nodes, links, accessioned entities, small molecules
 - 2.2 Node degree: Cases when proteoforms have higher or lower degree with examples